Resources From Connected Educator Month 2015

-A guide to websites, events, and other resources from Connected Educator Month.
-(Updated 11/2013)
+Explore Edutopia’s guide to websites, events, tools, and other resources from Connected Educator Month.

-Miss one of the 600+ events during CEM 2013?
-Visit the CEM Archives for access to recordings, transcripts, and other professional-development resources from October.
+If you missed one of the hundreds of events during CEM 2015, visit the CEM Archives for access to recordings, transcripts, and other professional-development resources from October.
 The archived events are searchable by audience, event type, and topic.
-The Connected Educators website also maintains a showcase of opportunities for sustained professional development in the form of courses, classes and clubs.
+The Connected Educators website also maintains a showcase of opportunities for sustained professional development in the form of courses, classes, and clubs.

-Share online with parents about what's happening in the classroom or think about hosting events for "connected parents."
+3. With Parents: Share online with parents about what's happening in the classroom or think about hosting events for "connected parents."
 As Joe Mazza discusses in "A Parent's Guide to Twitter and Education," parents and teachers alike can benefit from transparent collaboration via social media tools.
 Read "Old School or New School, Keep Parents Involved" for more tips about strengthening the connection between parents and teachers and for information on useful connection tools like ClassDojo and Remind.
 For even more advice on the range of one-way and two-way digital-communication tools, see Gwen Pescatore's "Parent Communication Toolbox."

 4. With New Tools: Experiment with connection tools and technologies.
 If possible, find a colleague to join you.
 The Connected Educator Starter Kit guides you step-by-step through many of the ways you can connect and collaborate via social media, wikis, blogs, and multimedia tools.
-In addition, here are a few other ideas to explore:
+Here are a few other ideas to explore:

 - Connect on Skype.
 In "How Are You Connecting Your Students With the World?"
 Suzie Boss discusses how to use Skype in the classroom to post projects and connect with collaborators.

 - Share ideas with other educators on Pinterest.
 Start by visiting Edutopia's boards and make sure to check out Pinterest's teacher hub.
 Vicki Davis shares some helpful advice in her "20 Top Pinterest Tips."

 - Collect and share curated social media, news, and media content with other educators or parents using a content aggregation and magazine-creation tool like Flipboard.